rgabeflores/Task-Automation/README.md

  * Thumbnail Creator
     * create thumbnails with ratio constraints

 > NOTE: This is an ongoing project.
-The list of scripts will continously grow over time.
+New scripts will continuously be added.

 ## Contributors